SlamaxSoftware/Slamax-Web-DK/README.md

 witch comes with a prebuilt event system that allows you to neatly organize your code!
 [Antonio Maizzi](https://my.com/)

+### Performance

+SlamaWebDK brings you wonderfull performance as it doesnt parse any content, doesn't have a scripting system  and is not any kind of virtual machine, instead, it binds syntactic feature directly into default php methods, so you can just call the functions you need, and it fills a buffer with fully specialied code.
+It has a built in caching system wich furtermore increases performances.

 ### Example of use

 Here is a simple example that gets you started.